saulpw/jdot/README.md

 # Tutorial

-This command from [`github-cli`]() uses the Github API to download the list of issues from a github repo in JSON format:
+This command from [`github-cli`](https://github.com/cli/cli#installation) uses the Github API to download the list of issues from a github repo in JSON format:

 ```
 gh api repos/saulpw/visidata/issues > visidata-issues.json
 ```

+(If using `github-cli` for the first time, first run `gh auth login` to authenticate with your GitHub account.)

 Now you can browse this JSON using [jq](https://stedolan.github.io/jq/) or [VisiData](https://visidata.org) or just plain [cat](https://www.unix.com/man-page/posix/1posix/cat/):